astridx/meinblog/content/posts/joomla/23joomla-pagination.en.md

   - Joomla
 ---

 Quickly there is a lot of content.
 Displaying all elements on one page is not useful.
 It has a negative impact on the overview and performance.
-That's why we split the items on subpages and add pagination for navigation at the bottom.
+That's why we split the items on subpages and add pagination for navigation at the bottom.<!-- \index{pagination} -->

 ![Joomla Pagination](/images/j4x23x1.png)